 Grant applications are due to the State Library of Ohio by 11:59pm, August 3, 2022.
 Applications should be submitted electronically to: LSTA@library.ohio.gov.

 Grant applications will be reviewed by a team of State Library staff and Ohio Preservation Council members.

-Successful grant applicants will be notified in early October 2021.
+Successful grant applicants will be notified in October 2022.

 - Public libraries must be eligible to receive Public Library Funds (PLF).

 - School libraries must be in a school that is accredited by the state.